Tezzary/ConnectFour/README.md

 2. have Python 3 and pip installed (Download off Internet)
 3. Open terminal window in project directory
 4. For Windows: pip install -r requirements.txt For Mac: pip3 install -r requirements.txt (May be different on your computer but these work on mine, I think in lots of peoples cases the windows install also works on Mac)
-5. Run main.py file For Windows python main.py For Mac python3 main.py (Once again may be different on your computer and the windows way to run may work on mac)
+5. Run main.py file, For Windows python main.py For Mac python3 main.py (Once again may be different on your computer and the windows way to run may work on mac)
 6. Optional can change whether bot is running at all and if bot plays first in first 2 lines of main.py